 The result of a compromised neural reward system is twofold.
 First, the brain strengthens the drug use habit by encouraging the repetition of the delivery of the chemical into the body; second, the brain’s ability to produce dopamine decreases sharply, which leads to a depressive and lifeless state that can only be improved by continuously heightened levels of drug use.

 Get Help Now

-If left unchecked, teenage substance abuse can cause permanent brain damage and mental impairment which cannot be reversed, even if the person eventually gets clean later in life.
+If left unchecked, teenage substance abuse can cause permanent brain damage and mental impairment which cannot be reversed, even if the person eventually becomes sober later in life.
 That is why it is essential for parents to take action to reverse this trend as soon as possible instead of ignoring the warning signs and making excuses for their child’s behavior.

 In short, getting treatment for an addicted teen can give him or her a chance to avoid challenging mental deficiencies as an adult.
 The sooner you can get your teenager into treatment, the more likely that the life he or she can look forward to will not be plagued by legal troubles, career struggles, or wrecked interpersonal relationships with friends and family.

 Do not put it off!
 If your teen is struggling with substance abuse, contact us today to discuss treatment options for your teen.